kishan-gautam/Sales_Analysis-MySQL/README.md

 ## 🚀 How to Run
 1. Open **MySQL Workbench**
-2. Open `sales_analysis.sql`
-3. Run the full script top to bottom
+2. Run the full script top to bottom
-4. All tables, data, and analysis queries will execute automatically
+3. All tables, data, and analysis queries will execute automatically

 ---